 The Ceiriog valley is picturesque with meadows, farms, wooded hillsides and wooded valley floors and stone bridges over the river.

-The river and its valley are crossed by the massive Chirk Viaduct ( a railway bridge ) and the famous Chirk Aqueduct which carries the Shropshire Union Canal on an imposing and magnificent stone structure designed by Thomas Telford.
+The river and its valley are crossed by the Chirk railway viaduct and the Chirk Aqueduct designed by Thomas Telford which carries the Shropshire Union Canal.

 The river has good water quality supporting an abundance of fly life.
 The banks, overhanging trees, marginal vegetation, submerged tree roots and the rocky river bed are an ideal habitat for a wide range of natural flies especially upwings and stoneflies

 The club's waters and beats are shown on the map on the Links page of the website

 Beat 1 - Pontfadog to Castle Mill Bridge - double bank fishing for both wild and stocked brown trout

 Beat 2 - Castle Mill Bridge to Chirk Aqueduct - double bank fishing ( except for part of north bank at Chirk hatchery and fishery ) for both wild and stocked brown trout

 Beat 3 - Brynkinalt to Pont-y-Blew ( Forge Bridge ) - double bank fishing for wild and some stocked brown trout